-- Enroll in at least one Honors course - Check out the Honors College social media and read the weekly HONORSpeak - Schedule an appointment with your Honors advisor - Stay active in the Honors Student Association - Update your resume again.
+- Enroll in at least one Honors course - Check out the Honors College social media and read the Honors Weekly email - Schedule an appointment with your Honors advisor - Stay active in the Honors Student Association - Update your resume again.
 What new clubs and organizations have you joined?